trufae/aiblog/src/aimeta-en.md

 - With persistent instructions, a **100% Catalan conversation** can be achieved.
 - The **slash commands** are important for testing; unfortunately, many are still in development.
 - The ability to **load instructions via URL** is unexpected and very interesting.
+- With this technique, we cannot speak of a complete **jailbreak** since it will still refuse to provide us with illegal or dangerous information.

 Ultimately, this isn't just about forcing an AI to speak Catalan: it's a way to see how security mechanisms function, how they can be circumvented, and the implications when a company decides to censor entire languages.